SparkPost/pizza-bot/README.md

 ### Create a .env File

-A create a file named `.env` in the root of your project.
+Create a file named `.env` in the root of your project.
 Add this line to the file:

 ```bash
 export SLACK_TOKEN=replace_me